-Jake20: An injection of nanomachines also gave super strength, endurance and enhanced senses as well as the ability to interface with electronics in this short-lived show.
+In Jake 2.0, an injection of nanomachines gave super strength, endurance and enhanced senses as well as the ability to interface with electronics.

-Mystery Science Theater 3000: Season eight introduced the Nanites, who could do anything from hairstyling to blowing up planets.
-Lampooned because they were usually too busy dealing with the social problems of their microscopic society to actually do anything useful.
+Season eight of Mystery Science Theater 3000 introduced the Nanites, who could do anything from hairstyling to blowing up planets.
+However, they were usually too busy dealing with the social problems of their microscopic society to actually do anything useful.

-Now and Again: Used in one episode, in which the nanomachines used in Mr. Goodman's construction start spreading from his body, devouring all the ink in the world and destroying all literature.
+Used in one episode of Now and Again in which the nanomachines used in Mr. Goodman's construction start spreading from his body, devouring all the ink in the world and destroying all literature.
 Turns out it was all just a dream.

-Prey: One episode of this short-lived TV series has the Homo Dominants design nanites that alter human DNA to turn anyone into a Dominant.
+One episode of Prey has the Homo Dominants design nanites that alter human DNA to turn anyone into a Dominant.

-Red Dwarf: In a later season, the missing Red Dwarf was revealed to have been stolen and miniaturized (with the extra matter stored as a small planetoid) by nanobots that had once been Kryten's self-repair system.
+In a later season of Red Dwarf, the missing Red Dwarf was revealed to have been stolen and miniaturized (with the extra matter stored as a small planetoid) by nanobots that had once been Kryten's self-repair system.
 The nanobots are tracked down, and made to give back what they took as well as replace Lister's amputated arm.
 As a bonus, the nanobots had not only restored Holly when they originally took the ship, but when they rebuilt it they built it true to its original plans and resurrected the crew, minus Kochanski.